-After breakfast head out for village tour.
-Visiting a local village will give an experience beyond imagination for the tourists who look for something different during their trip in Kerala.
-See how locals do the Coconut tree climbing, Screw pine weaving, Net fishing, Toddy tapping and other farm activities.
+After breakfast head out for a village tour.
+Visiting a local village will give an experience beyond imagination for the tourists who look for something different during their trip to Kerala.
+See how locals do the Coconut tree climbing, Screw pine weaving, Net fishing, Toddy tapping, and other farm activities.
 Later enjoy a Shikara boat ride.
 Shikara boat is comparatively small in size than houseboats and motorboats but it is really beautiful handicraft work in elegant Kerala style.

 In the noon check-out from hotel & head towards Alleppey (a.k.a.
 Alappuzha).
-Welcome to the “Venice of the East” – Alleppey, world famous for its vast mesmerizing backwaters.
-This charming place is the hub of Kerala’s backwaters and is home to a huge network of backwaters and more than thousand houseboats.
+Welcome to the “Venice of the East” – Alleppey, world-famous for its vast mesmerizing backwaters.
+This charming place is the hub of Kerala’s backwaters and is home to a huge network of backwaters and more than a thousand houseboats.